**LinkedIn NPCs:

 NPC Class: Wisdom Dispenser Mk II

 This character believes a promotion post deserves a life lesson.
-A short LinkedIn sermon.
-A tiny embroidered pillow of encouragement.
+A short LinkedIn post-it-note.
+A tiny pillow of encouragement.

 Patterns: